Guidance and regulations for operators and visitors to Wales

 Wales is 'Good to Go'

 Wales has launched the “We’re Good To Go” industry standard mark.
 This self-assessment scheme has been designed in partnership with Tourism Northern Ireland, VisitScotland and VisitEngland.
 It provides reassurance for all sectors of the tourism industry and to your clients that businesses have clear processes in place and are following industry and Government COVID-19 guidance on cleanliness and social distancing.
+You can filter the product search for 'We're Good to Go' businesses.

 You can also find out more how different sectors and businesses in Wales are preparing to open and to ensure that your customers have a safe and enjoyable holiday in Wales.